 The Master of Health Practice in Mental Health and Addictions is ideal for health professionals who want to extend their practical knowledge and are ready for the next step in their career.
 It's designed for health professionals with at least three years of clinical experience.

-You can select papers that reflect your career needs and interests.
-The papers examine the complexities of the practice context.
+You can select courses that reflect your career needs and interests.
+The courses examine the complexities of the practice context.

 This is part of the Master of Health Practice.